Prag8855/aab/content/guides/german-work-visa.md

 You **do not need** a residence permit if:

-- You are a citizen or [permanent resident](/glossary/Niederlassungserlaubnis) of Germany, the European Union, Iceland, Liechtenstein, Norway or Switzerland[^0]
+- You are a [permanent resident](/glossary/Niederlassungserlaubnis) of Germany, or a citizen of the European Union, Iceland, Liechtenstein, Norway or Switzerland[^0]
 - **or** your current residence permit lets you work in Germany.
 For example, the German [student visa](/glossary/Student%20visa) lets you work up to 120 days or 240 half days per year.[^1]
 - **or** you want to be self-employed.
 You need a [freelance visa](/glossary/Freelance%20visa) for this.